 View the Gravity Local Development Order on Somerset Council’s website

-We’re currently assessing potential traffic and transport effects of the plans.
-Before we start construction on the site, we’ll submit a comprehensive Construction Traffic Management Plan as part of the Local Development Order compliance submission.
-This will detail our measures for mitigating the effects of road-based construction traffic, including the implementation of clear controls, defining hours of operation, specifying routes for large goods vehicles, and managing the timing of deliveries to minimise disruptions.
+We will submit a detailed Construction Traffic Management Plan as part of our Local Development Order Compliance Submission to Somerset Council, which details our measures for mitigating the effects of road-based construction traffic.
+This includes the implementation of clear controls, defining hours of operation, specifying appropriate routes for large goods vehicles, and managing the timing of deliveries to minimise disruptions.
+This plan has been developed in consultation with Somerset Council as Local Highway Authority, National Highways and wider Gravity Delivery Partners.

 While there may be some disruption, we’ll do all we can to minimise our impact on the local community.